Line Definition In Interior Design

 Case Study: Analyzing Line Usage in a Living Room Design

 Imagine a living room with high ceilings.
-To prevent the space from feeling cavernous, we can utilize horizontal lines.
+On the flip side, to prevent the space from feeling cavernous, we can make use of horizontal lines.
 A low-slung sofa, a long, low media console, and horizontally-oriented artwork will ground the space and make it feel more inviting.
-To add a touch of dynamism, a strategically placed diagonal rug can break the monotony of the horizontal lines and lead the eye through the room.
+But to add a touch of dynamism, a strategically placed diagonal rug can break the monotony of the horizontal lines and lead the eye through the room.
 Tall, slender floor lamps can add verticality without overwhelming the space.
-This combination of horizontal and diagonal lines, balanced with vertical accents, creates a visually appealing and harmonious living space.
+This combination of horizontal and diagonal lines, balanced with vertical accents, creates a visually appealing and harmonious living space Small thing, real impact..

 Frequently Asked Questions (FAQs)